olegtsvetkov/yii2-sentry/README.md

 It is highly recommended to blacklist all Yii's exceptions for 40x responses, because they are used for handling requests and doesn't indicate about problems of any kind.

-Out-of-box component provides detailed information about request
+Out of the box component provides detailed information about request

 ## Advanced usage